Set up Workbench

 You can launch Workbench within the Posit Team Native App using a previously created backup.
 Posit Team can use backups from other installations as well as backups created by the same installation.

-The target Posit Team Native App needs to be granted the POSIT_TEAM_ADMIN application role in order to enumerate and access the backups associated with your source Posit Team Native App.
+You must grant the target Posit Team Native App the POSIT_TEAM_ADMIN application role to enumerate and access the backups associated with your source Posit Team Native App.

 Assuming that your source Posit Team Native App is named POSIT_TEAM_SOURCE and your target Posit Team Native App is named POSIT_TEAM_TARGET, run the following Snowflake SQL to grant access: